Unseen Visual Anomaly Generation: More Implementation Details

-Our proposed VLAD extends the work in AnomalyGPT~\cite{anomalygpt}, adapting CLIP~\cite{clip} to compute the vision-language and vision-vision similarities and aggregates these similarities for anomaly detection.

-\textbf{Vision-Language Similarity} The similarity between visual tokens and text embeddings for normal/anomalous states can indicate the abnormal level of visual tokens~\cite{WinClip}.
+\textbf{Anomaly detection framework} We adapt the anomaly detection framework proposed in AnomalyGPT~\cite{anomalygpt}, which deploys CLIP~\cite{clip} to compute the vision-language and vision-vision similarities and aggregate these similarities for anomaly detection.
+The similarity between visual tokens and text embeddings for normal/anomalous states can indicate the abnormal level of visual tokens~\cite{WinClip}.
 Specifically, for a given image, we first extract its patch tokens $\mathbf{F}^i_{patch} \in \mathbb{R}^{H_i \times W_i \times C_i}$ and image token $\mathbf{F}_{image} \in \mathbb{R}^{1 \times C}$ using the CLIP visual encoder, where $i$ indicates the tokens that are extracted from the $i$-th stage of the image encoder.
 Then, text embeddings $\mathbf{F}_{text} \in \mathbb{R}^{2 \times C}$ representing normal/abnormal states are extracted via the CLIP text encoder.
 Since the extracted patch tokens have not undergone the final image-text alignment and cannot be directly compared with text features, we use a lightweight feature adapter comprising only a linear layer to project patch tokens for both fine-tuning and dimension alignment between visual and text embeddings, producing $\hat{\mathbf{F}}^i_{patch} \in \mathbb{R}^{H_i \times W_i \times C}$.
 The detection and localization results based on vision-language similarity can then be obtained as follows:

 where $\mathcal{H}$ is the list of selected stages, and $S_{VL}$ and $M_{VL}$ denote the image- and pixel-level anomaly scores, respectively.

-\textbf{Vision-Vision Similarity} When some normal samples are available, we utilize the same visual encoder and feature adapter to extract multi-hierarchy normal patch tokens and store them in memory banks $\mathbf{B}^i \in \mathbb{R}^{N_i \times C}$.
+When some normal samples are available, we utilize the same visual encoder and feature adapter to extract multi-hierarchy normal patch tokens and store them in memory banks $\mathbf{B}^i \in \mathbb{R}^{N_i \times C}$.
 Then, for the testing patch tokens, we compute the distance between each token and its most similar counterpart in the memory bank, and the localization result $M_{VV}$ based on vision-vision similarities is yielded as follows:

 The maximum value of $M_{VV}$ is taken as the image-level anomaly scores $S_{VV}$.
 The predictions from vision-language and vision-vision similarities are summed up as final predictions.
+We train the anomaly detection model on the available normal sample and the synthetic samples for 200 epochs with batch size 16.
+We use Adam optimizer with a learning rate of 1e4 and the CosineAnnealingLR scheduler.